brycehenson/fast_sorted_mask/README.md

 ```
 subset_mask=data(mask)
 ```
-The equivelent process that utilizes this code is
+The equivelent (but faster) operation using fast_sorted_mask on ordered data is:
 ```
 mask_idx=fast_sorted_mask(data,lower_lim,upper_lim);
 num_mask=mask_idx(2)-mask_idx(1)+1;
 subset_mask=data(mask_idx(1):mask_idx(2));
 ```
-***the data vector MUST be sorted***
+***WARNING: the data vector MUST be sorted.
+See figures above for when it is still advantagous to use this approach for unordered data. ***

 ## Contributions
--** Benjamin Bernard** Binary search modified from fileexchange project [binary-search-for-closest-value-in-an-array](https://au.mathworks.com/matlabcentral/fileexchange/37915-binary-search-for-closest-value-in-an-array)
+- **Benjamin Bernard** Binary search modified from fileexchange project [binary-search-for-closest-value-in-an-array](https://au.mathworks.com/matlabcentral/fileexchange/37915-binary-search-for-closest-value-in-an-array)

 ## Future work
 - check what the function does to counts that equal the bin edge